There are three main types of UPS technology:

 Offline/ Standby Technology

-An offline/ standby UPS provides very basic protection against power problems.
-AC mains power passes straight through the UPS and only has RFI filtering and limited spike protection.
+An offline/ standby UPS provides the basic coverage of protection against the power problems you usually encounter.
+This UPS works by the AC mains power passes straight through the UPS and uses RFI filtering and spike protection.

 In the event of a power failure the (battery powered) inverter starts providing power to the load.
 When mains power returns the load is switched back to the mains supply and the inverter shuts down.
 There is a few milliseconds break in power during transfer to/ from the inverter.